Blacksuan19/init.nvim/README.md

 - Linux (not tested on other platforms)
 - Neovim (you can try regular vim)
-- properly set up environment
+- Properly set up environment

 ## Setup

-You need a properly set neovim environment, to check if your current environment is correctly setup run `:CheckHealth`.
+to check if your current environment is correctly set up run `:CheckHealth`.

 ### Enviroment